PaologGithub/UrsinaForMobile/docs/docs.md

 ```bash
 python3.8 setup.py bdist_apps
 ```
-Then, convert the aab to an apks.
+Then, convert the .AAB to an .APKs.
 To do that, install [BundleTool](https://github.com/google/bundletool/releases), and [Java](https://www.oracle.com/java/technologies/downloads/).

 Then, do:
 ```bash
 java -jar Path\To\BundleTool\bundletool.jar build-apks --bundle .\dist\*.aab --output .\dist\app.apks --verbose
 ```

-# Step 3: Installing the app
+## Step 3: Installing the app
-To install your app, enable Developer Options on your Android phone.
-Then enable USB Debugging, and plug your phone into your pc with MTP.
+To install your app, first enable Developer Options on your Android phone.
+Then enable USB Debugging, and plug your phone into your PC with MTP.
 Make sure you have ADB installed.

 Then, do this:
 ```bash